 In 1999 Cameron became global IS director at Guinness and was appointed CIO for Diageo the following year.

-In addition to his day job at Unilever Cameron is also a member of the board of IT industry skills body e-Skills UK, the Research Board and a co-chair of the UK CIO Executive Summit.
+Externally Cameron is also a member of the board of IT industry skills body e-Skills UK, the Research Board and he has recently joined HP’s global advisory board.

-Cameron plays golf and swims and is also a keen woodworker with his own state-of the-art workshop equipped with all the power tools known to man – tools he says he does intend to one day actually use.
+Cameron plays golf and swims and is also a keen woodworker with his own state-of-the-art workshop equipped with all the power tools known to man – tools, he jokes, that he does intend to one day actually use.